Tips to organise your keys

 The things you discover in charity shops, thrift stores and car boot sales tend to feel special because they combine two seemingly contradictory qualities - they're both junk and treasure at the same time.
-I invented Sugru to help people keep and love the stuff they have instead of buying new things all the time, and rummaging in flea markets is something I love to do... so it's no surprise that my home is full of lovingly Sugru-ed items like the ones I'm sharing here!
+I invented Sugru Mouldable Glue to help people keep and love the stuff they already have instead of buying new things all the time, and rummaging in flea markets is something I love to do.
+So, it's no surprise that my home is full of lovingly Sugru-ed items like the ones I'm sharing here!

 I have a whole collection of these pastel plates from the famous Sunday flea market in Brussels.
 I love the 1950s style, but they were often chipped, with sharp edges.
 I mixed blue and green Sugru together in different amounts to get different shades of green, and now I love the bright accents!

 This project was shared with us by Sugru user Mark from Amsterdam - he created a flexible colour-blended Sugru patch for a hole in this leather pouch.
-A few moments taken to restore it makes it ready to use for years to come!
+A few moments to restore made it ready to use for years to come!

-Collect together little treasures into a display like this one made from old fishing equipment.
-Sugru is especially good for this because it forms a 3D bond with whatever shape you've sticking (it's also removable).
+Collect together little treasures into a display frame like this one made from old fishing equipment.
+Sugru is especially good for this because it forms a 3D bond with whatever shape you're sticking (it's also removable).
 Just select a frame, dig out your collection and start arranging.